Fenrir-qt/Fenrir-qt/README.md

 - 🔐 Interested in **cybersecurity, backend systems, and how the web really works under the hood**.
 - 🚀 Working with tools and technologies like **Python**, **Node.js**, **Express**, **React**, and constantly experimenting with new tech.
 - 🎯 My goal is to keep growing, break things (in a good way), and learn from the process.
+- 🎮 When I'm not coding, I play video games in my free time.

 #